Have you ever considered yourself to be leader? Have you wanted to explore your leadership potential?

 Can I earn course credit?

 Yes!
-Emerging Leaders, the Student Public Policy Forum, Student Government, and Diversity Incorporated can be taken for course credit.
+Emerging Leaders, the Student Public Policy Forum, and Student Government can be taken for course credit.

 What will I get out of leadership training?